 The SBSP Restoration Project is a multi-agency effort to restore tidal marsh habitat, reconfigure managed pond habitat, maintain or improve flood risk management, and provide recreation opportunities and public access in 15,100 acres of former salt-evaporation ponds purchased from and donated by Cargill in 2003.
-Immediately after the March 2003 acquisition and subsequent transfer of those ponds from Cargill, the landowners, USWFS and CDFW, began implementation of the Initial Stewardship Plan (USFWS and CDFG 2003), which was designed to maintain open water and unvegetated pond habitats with enough water circulation to preclude salt production and maintain habitat values and conditions until long-term restoration actions of the SBSP Restoration Project are implemented.
-The longer-term planning effort involves a 50-year programmatic-level plan for restoration, flood risk management, and public access.
-This effort has already seen the implementation of Phase 1 projects, which are described in the 2007 Final EIS/R. The Record of Decision (ROD) signed on January 27, 2009, completed the programmatic level planning process.
-It was through that planning process that the SBSP Restoration Project developed the
+Immediately after the March 2003 acquisition and subsequent transfer of those ponds from Cargill, the landowners, USWFS and CDFW, began implementation of the Initial Stewardship Plan (USFWS and CDFG 2003), which was designed to maintain open water and unvegetated pond habitats with enough water circulation to preclude salt production and maintain habitat values and conditions until long-term

-1 The former salt-production ponds are no longer used for that purpose, and, in many cases, they are operated with salinity conditions ambient with tidal sloughs and San Francisco Bay itself.
+&lt;sup>1 The former salt-production ponds are no longer used for that purpose, and, in many cases, they are operated with salinity conditions ambient with tidal sloughs and San Francisco Bay itself.
 Some are operated as seasonal ponds that are filled by rainfall along with gravity intake and discharge, and others have been opened to tidal flows by previous actions and are no longer managed ponds.
-However, for consistency with previous documents associated with the SBSP Restoration Project, this EIS/R has retained the convention of referring to them as "salt ponds" or "ponds".
+However, for consistency with previous documents associated with the SBSP Restoration Project, this EIR has retained the convention of referring to them as "salt ponds" or "ponds".
 These are not to be confused with actual salt evaporation ponds still being operated by Cargill.